xsdk-project/ATPESC2018HandsOnLessons/_lessons/pumi/lesson.md

-Given the structure of the geometric model and the specified boundary conditions, we expect that the upper portion (positive Z) of the main hub experiences higher stresses as the the lower part is much stiffer.
+Given the structure of the geometric model and the specified boundary conditions, we expect that the upper portion (positive Z) of the main hub experiences higher stresses as the lower part is much stiffer.
 Given this intuition we would expect higher error there and therefore a finer mesh is expected as the result of the meshAdapt.